laravelflare/flare/ROADMAP.md

 Split the core into subtrees

-Ability to Order Managed Models (default and custom)

 Ability to Search and/or Filter Managed Models (default and custom)

 Fix Active ManagedModel/ModelAdmin link in Sidebar Tree